MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.173.md

 *Crop year.* A period beginning with the date insurance attaches to the avocado crop and extending through the normal harvest time.
 The crop year is designated by the calendar year after insurance attaches.

-*Direct marketing.* Sale of the insured crop directly to consumers without the intervention of an intermediary such as a wholesaler, retailer, packer, processor, shipper or buyer.
-Examples of direct marketing include selling through an on-farm or roadside stand, farmer's market, and permitting the general public to enter the fields for the purpose of picking all or a portion of the crop.

 *Harvest.* Picking of the avocados from the trees or ground by hand or machine.

 *Pound.* A unit of weight equal to sixteen ounces avoirdupois.

 *Set out.* Transplanting a tree into the grove.

-*Type.* Either early varieties or late varieties of avocados, as specified in the Special Provisions.
+*Type.* Early varieties, mid varieties, or late varieties of avocados, as specified in the Special Provisions.

 2. Unit Division.

-Provisions in section 34 of the Basic Provisions that allow optional units by section, section equivalent, or FSA farm serial number and by irrigated and non-irrigated practices are not applicable.
+Provisions in section 34 of the Basic Provisions that allow optional units by section, section equivalent, or FSA farm number and by irrigated and non-irrigated practices are not applicable.
 Optional units may be established by type when provided for in the Special Provisions.

-3. Insurance Guarantees, Coverage Levels, and Prices for Determining Indemnities.
+3. Insurance Guarantees, Coverage Levels, and Prices.

 In addition to the requirements of section 3 of the Basic Provisions:

 (a) You may select only one coverage level for all the avocados in the county insured under this policy unless the Special Provisions provide that you may select a different coverage level for each avocado type designated in the Special Provisions.
 However, if you elect the Catastrophic Risk Protection (CAT) level of coverage, the CAT level of coverage will be applicable to all types of avocados you produce in the county.

-(b) You may select only one price election for all the avocados in the county insured under this policy unless the Special Provisions provide different price elections by type, in which case you may select one price election for each avocado type designated in the Special Provisions.
+(b) You may select only one price election for all the avocados in the county insured under this policy unless the actuarial documents provide different price elections by type, in which case you may select one price election for each avocado type designated in the actuarial documents.
 The price elections you choose for each type must have the same percentage relationship to the maximum price offered by us for each type.
 For example, if you choose 100 percent of the maximum price election for one type, you must choose 100 percent of the maximum price election for the other type.
 However, if you elect the CAT level of coverage, the price election percentage will be equal to 55 percent of the applicable price election for each type of avocado you produce in the county.

 (c) You must report, by the production reporting date designated in section 3 of the Basic Provisions, by type, if applicable: